-4. If you’ve got a fireplace and cozy living room or a boring backyard your house might actually look better in the winter.
-Furry blankets on the coach and softly scented candles might just create the ideal atmosphere for Buyers.
+4. If you’ve got a fireplace and a cozy living room or a boring backyard your house might actually look better in the winter.
+Furry blankets on the couch and softly scented candles might just create the ideal atmosphere for Buyers.

-If you’re thinking about selling and want to find out what your home is worth or want to discuss the pros and cons of listing your home in the winter, get in touch.
-It’s never too early to start planning for your sale!
+If you’re thinking about selling this winter and want to find out what your home is worth or want to discuss the pros and cons of listing your home in the winter, get in touch.
+It’s never too early to start planning for your sale.